 How to transfer data (after you have it installed on your computer)

 Once you've done this, login to the globus website, and pick the endpoints to connect (see picture below).
-For Knot, just type in UCSB in one of the windows and you'll see UCSB#knot-storage.
+For Knot, just type in UCSB in one of the windows and you'll see UCSB#CSC.
 It will pop up a window that you type in your login information into:

 You then have an interface where you click to select files, and can click to transfer entire directories.
 Globus will take care of making sure the transfer completes, even if it gets interrupted.